-Delphi Applications in Swiss Companies: Migration, Maintenance, Modernization
+Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

-For safe operations, clear responsibilities, and predictable growth.
+For safe operations, clear lines of responsibility, and predictable growth.

 It’s rarely a big bang.
 It’s the small signs that add up:

-• An update gets postponed because no one can estimate the testing effort.
+• An update is postponed because no one can estimate the testing effort.

 • An interface is causing problems, and you don’t know where to start.